Gerry Beckley

-Gerald Linford Beckley (born September 12, 1952) is an American singer, songwriter, and musician, and a founding member of the band America.
+Gerald Linford Beckley (born September 12, 1952) is an American singer, songwriter and musician, and a founding member of the band America.

 Early life

 Beckley was born to an American father and an English mother.
 He began playing the piano at the age of three and the guitar a few years later.
 By 1962, Beckley was playing guitar in The Vanguards (not to be confused with the Norwegian band), an instrumental surf music band in Virginia.
-He spent every summer in England and soon discovered British invasion music.
+He spent every summer in England and soon discovered British Invasion music.

 Career

 In 1967, Beckley's father became the commander at the United States Air Force base at RAF West Ruislip, near London.
 Gerry attended London Central High School in Bushey Hall in Hertfordshire, where he played in various school bands and met his soon-to-be bandmates, Dewey Bunnell and Dan Peek.
-Originally, the group played on Friday nights at the local American teen club, mostly doing acoustic covers of Crosby, Stills, and Nash tunes.
+Originally, the group played on Friday nights at the local American teen club, mostly doing acoustic covers of Crosby, Stills & Nash tunes.
 The original drummer was a classmate, Dave Atwood.